Nevenall/sufficient-reason/System/Making a Mage.md

   *Describe who your Mage is in five words or so.*

-  You may have lived as a mystick most of your life, or you might be a barely woken innocent, but your power is nothing without beliefs and those comes from fundamental elements of yourself.
-What are those fundamental elements of you?
+  You may have lived as a mystick most of your life, or you might be a barely woken innocent.
+What are the fundamental elements of you?

 ## Avatar

-  *Pick an Essence (Dynamic, Pattern, Primordial, or Questing) for your avatar and characterize it a bit.*
+  *Pick a type (Dynamic, Pattern, Primordial, or Questing) and characterize your avatar a bit.*

-  *Avatar rating starts at 1 and may be bought as high as 5 with Character Dice.
-Avatar 2 costs 1d6, 3 costs 2d6, 4 costs 4d6, 5 costs 8d6.*
+  *Avatar 1 costs 0d6, Avatar 2 costs 1d6, 3 costs 2d6, 4 costs 4d6, 5 costs 8d6.*

   There is something different about you.
 You have a spiritual guide.
 Some call it an over-soul, a spark of divinity, a guardian angel, a loa, a genius, or even a familiar.
 This is your Avatar and it came to you one dark night to led you towards answers you didn't have the words to ask for.
 It showed you that your beliefs have the power change reality.
 It showed you how to make Magick.

-  For some mages their Avatar is a subtle nudge or intuition, for other's it's a powerful fully embodied entity.
+  For some mages their Avatar is a subtle nudge or intuition, for other's it's a fully embodied entity.

-  Avatar is a mystickal narrative rating, but not a die trait.

-  As a rating, it's how much personal Quintessence you can hold and how much Quintessence from any source you can spend on a single magickal action.
+  Avatar is a mystickal rating of how much personal Quintessence you can hold and how much, from any source, you can spend on a single magickal action.

 ## Focus

-  *Pick a Paradigm, at least one Magickal practice, and 7 Instruments*
+  *Pick a Paradigm, at least one Magickal practice, and 7 Instruments.*

   What does the mage believe? = paradigm